To what degree does temperature impact EV range?

 Cold gets a bad rap, but it turns out heat is also culpable.

 Interestingly, if you look closely you’ll notice the range drops slightly faster (the slope is steeper) as you increase temperature.
-The real-world impact manifests less in hot temperatures, however, as Earth’s climate doesn’t often hit temperatures beyond 50 C (122 F), so we don’t know (nor hopefully need to care) what happens to our range after that point.
+The real-world impact manifests less in hot temperatures however, as Earth’s climate doesn’t often hit temperatures beyond 122F (50C), so we don’t know (nor hopefully need to care) what happens to our range after that point.

 The cost of being comfortable

-It’s no coincidence that across the board the most efficient trips were taken on days where the average outdoor temperature was 21-22 C (70-71 F).
+It’s no coincidence that across the board the most efficient trips were taken on days where the average outdoor temperature was 70-71 F (21-22C).
 Interesting fact: this happens to be the temperature at which we humans like to keep our homes.

-If you get into your car and the temperature outside is below 20 C, you are more likely to turn on the heat; above 22 C and you’ll probably switch on the AC.
+If you get into your car and the temperature outside is below 68F, you are more likely to turn on the heat; above 71F and you’ll probably switch on the AC.
 Getting the cabin temperature to a comfy house-like condition draws energy from the battery that could have otherwise been used to move the car.

 Like humans, batteries also like to be comfortable and function best at moderate temperatures (although they’re a bit more cold-friendly and tolerate a wider temperature range).
-An EV’s on-board thermal management system is designed to draw energy to warm or cool the vehicle’s battery, as needed, to ensure it operates in that ideal range.
+An EV’s on-board thermal management system is designed to draw energy to warm or cool the vehicle’s battery as needed.
+This ensures it operates in that ideal range and also helps prevent battery degradation.
 Therefore, the car is working to heat/cool both the occupants and the batteries in cold or hot conditions.

 The best and the worst performers